 How To Make A Profit Selling Pre-owned Art

 - Research what the painting is selling for now

 - Factor in the cost of shipping and/or framing

 - Gallery Fees

 - If you work with a dealer, they will take a commission from the sale.
 This commission can range from 10 to 50%, so be sure to factor it into your asking price.

-Selling pre-owned art can be a great way to make some extra money, and it can also be beneficial for artists, artists’ estates, and collectors alike.
+Selling pre-owned art can be a great way to make extra money and benefit artists, artists’ estates, and collectors.
 When pricing your artwork, make sure to consider both the costs of the painting and the costs associated with selling the piece.

 How to Market And Where To Sell Pre-Owned Art

-When it comes to selling pre-owned art, marketing is key.
-You need to make sure that as many potential buyers see your work as possible.
+When it comes to selling pre-owned art, marketing is vital.
+You must ensure that as many potential buyers see your work as possible.

 There are many ways to market your artwork, but here are some of the most effective methods: